Inverse Optimization on Hierarchical Networks: An Application to Breast Cancer Clinical Pathways: Inverse Optimization Models and Concordance Metric

 To illustrate, suppose that we are given an arbitrary patient pathway $\hat\bx^0$ and we map it to the hierarchical network in Figure \ref{fig:hierarchical}.
 Suppose that $\hat\bx^0$ traverses only $G_{1,1}$ in level 1 and $G_{2,1}$ and $G_{2,2}$ in level 2.
 We first calculate $\epsilon_{2,1}(\hat\bx^0)$ and $\epsilon_{2,2}(\hat\bx^0)$.
 Then, for $G_{1,1}$, we find the aggregate optimality gap, which is the sum of its myopic optimality gap and the aggregated optimality gaps of $G_{2,1}$ and $G_{2,2}$, i.e., $\epsilon_{1,1}(\hat\bx^0)= \bar\epsilon_{1,1}(\hat\bx^0)+\epsilon_{2,1}(\hat\bx^0)+\epsilon_{2,2}(\hat\bx^0)$.
 Finally, the total optimality gap of $\hat\bx^0$ is $\epsilon(\hat\bx^0) := \epsilon_{0,1}(\hat\bx^0)= \bar\epsilon_{0,1}(\hat\bx^0)+\epsilon_{1,1}(\hat\bx^0)$.

 Finally, the concordance metric $\omega(\hat\bx)$ is defined using the discordance as

 where $\Lambda(\hat\bx)$ is the total discordance of a walk that has the largest discordance among all the walks with steps up to the number of steps in $\hat\bx$.
 Calculating $\Lambda(\hat\bx)$ can be done by subtracting the cost of a shortest path from the cost of this walk.
-The walk cost is calculated using dynamic programming \cite{chan2019inverse}.
+The corresponding walk and the walk cost are calculated using dynamic programming \cite{chan2021inverse}.
 Normalizing the concordance metric in this way ensures that the concordance metric is between 0 and 1.